-Highlights of notifications issued by CBIC dated 7th March 2019
+Highlights of notifications issued by CBIC dated 7th March 2019 are as below.

 Increase in turnover threshold limit for dealers under composition scheme